plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 # Summary

 e2e testing has traditionally been difficult.
-Using headless Chrome has made e2e testing more reliable and simple here on the Ropig team.
+Using headless Chrome has made e2e testing more reliable and simple.
 I recommend you try it out on your projects!